-- The increase in revenue to £1,063.9 million (2018: £1,013.3 million) is largely due to the inflationary annual price increase. - Operating costs are tightly managed.
-Total costs of £1,179.0 million (2018: £725.2 million) are in line with plan except for increased operating costs relating to extreme weather conditions experienced during the year and the impairment of goodwill, some of which have been classified as exceptional, see below. - Exceptional costs of £378.7 million are associated with the impairment of goodwill, extreme weather conditions experienced during the year, operational mitigation for assets damaged in the 2015 floods, and legal and professional fees incurred in connection with the sale of the non-household retail business, and the profit on disposal of the KWS businesses.
-More information can be found in note 6. - The above movements in revenue and operating costs result in a decrease in adjusted EBITDA to £576.3 million (2018: £583.7m million). - The net interest payable has increased to £571.0 million (2018: £353.2 million).
+- The increase in revenue to £1,062.6 million (2018: £1,010.2 million) is largely due to the inflationary annual price increase. - Operating costs are tightly managed.
+Total costs of £832.0 million (2018: £724.1 million) are in line with plan except for increased operating costs relating to extreme weather conditions experienced during the year, some of which have been classified as exceptional, see below. - Exceptional costs of £34.4 million are associated with extreme weather conditions experienced during the year, operational mitigation for assets damaged in the 2015 floods, and legal and professional fees incurred in connection with the sale of the non-household retail business.
+More information can be found in note 5. - The above movements in revenue and operating costs result in a decrease in adjusted EBITDA to £570.8 million (2018: £589.2m million). - The net interest payable has increased to £402.3 million (2018: £193.5 million).
 This was a result of adverse fair value movements.
 Fair value adjustments total a net £251.3 million expense in 2018/19 (2018: £41.4 million net income).
 This is largely due to the movement in fair valuation of inflation linked swaps we took out in 2007/08.
 Please see the "Managing Financial Risk" section above for more detail.
-The movement is non-cash and has driven a favourable movement in the deferred tax provision of £42.0m, which has increased the tax credit by the same amount.
+The movement is non-cash and has driven a favourable movement in the deferred tax provision of £42.0m, which has increased the tax credit by the same amount. - We are therefore reporting a loss for the financial year for 2018/19 of £145.8 million (2018: £74.9 million profit).
+Excluding all exceptional items and fair value movements detailed below, this represents an underlying profit for the financial year of £91.8 million (2018: £45.1 million).
+A reconciliation between this and the statutory measure can be found overleaf.